-Our Grades 3-6 Workshop Themes
+Our Grades K-6 Workshop Themes

 Playing with Polymers

-Students discover the chemical and physical properties of plastics.
+Kids discover the chemical and physical properties of plastics.
 They explore the plethora of physics principles that play a role in our daily lives.

-Students investigate the interconnections present in nature.
+Kids investigate the interconnections present in nature.
 They build ecosystem models, explore the elements of energy webs, reflect on how humans impact ecosystems, and use field journals for everyday explorations, and more.

-Students excite electrons as they construct some serious circuits during this program all about electricity.
+Kids excite electrons as they construct some serious circuits during this program all about electricity.
 They test various materials for conductivity with space-age plasma balls.
 Finally, they create and play a buzz-making electric game.

-Students recreate the process of rock formation and devise ways to identify and classify rocks and minerals.
+Kids recreate the process of rock formation and devise ways to identify and classify rocks and minerals.
 They experience the thrill of panning for gems; the gems they find, they can take home for further study and investigation.

 Black and Blue Oceans

-Students devise and test techniques to handle the aftermath of an oil spill, in an oil spill simulation, and discuss how to clean up and prevent the pollution that plagues our oceans.
+Kids devise and test techniques to handle the aftermath of an oil spill, in an oil spill simulation, and discuss how to clean up and prevent the pollution that plagues our oceans.